oranda/libanius-android/README.md

 This includes demo data.

-If you attempt to build the source, it does not work above SBT 0.12 and Java 7 due to dependency issues.
+If you attempt to build the source, it does not work above SBT 0.12, Java 7, and Scala 2.10.2 due to dependency issues.

 Screenshots